Diabetes is caused by the failure of the body to develop enough insulin, which is crucial in enabling cells to absorb glucose from the bloodstream.

-Give your dog carbohydrate foods with a low glycemic index, for instance, sorghum, brown rice, and barley.
+As a diabetic dog owner, giving your dog carbohydrate foods with a low glycemic index, like sorghum, brown rice, and barley, is advisable.

 Provide Enough Water

 Therefore, your dog losses a lot of water, and keeping it hydrated is crucial.
-If you don’t, this may make it to lose weight in the long run.
+If you don’t, this may make the dog lose weight in the long run.

 Make sure your sick dog has clean drinking water all the time.
 If the dog reduces water intake, it will show that you’re managing its diabetes better.

 If you’ve tried several diets and nothing is working, you should contact your vet to give you a prescription diet.
 This type of diet is specially formulated to manage dogs with diabetes.

 Since every dog is unique, don’t be surprised if your vet recommends a diet high in proteins and low in fibre.

 For instance, the veterinarian may suggest that you feed your dog fresh meat.
 This diet will instantly lower the level of insulin needed daily to handle blood sugar levels.

 Furthermore, the vet may recommend providing a raw diet with macro-nutrients, such as chromium and vanadium.
 These macro-nutrients are crucial in the production of natural insulin from the pancreas.